Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Drafting Will and trust provisions is probably what most people think of when they hear about “estate planning”.
 Although estate planning – particularly in the context of blended families – encompasses more than just that, it is nevertheless an important part of any estate plan.
 Proper planning requires the drafter to take into account many different considerations.
 Those considerations include not just who will receive the decedent’s assets, but also how and when they will receive such assets.
 Also, who will see to it that the decedent’s wishes are followed?

 Specific Disposition Provisions.
 In a blended family context, perhaps the most difficult decision a testator must make is to determine who will get what assets and in what manner.
-Often, a testator will want to make some provision for his/her new spouse but will at the same time also want to provide for the children from his/her prior marriage.
+Often, a testator will want to make some provision for their new spouse but will at the same time also want to provide for the children from their prior marriage.
 There is a natural tension between the interests of the new spouse and the children from a previous marriage, and therefore careful planning typically requires a thoughtful balancing of the respective interests and needs of those parties.
 Different techniques can be utilized to accommodate the competing interests of the spouse and children from a prior marriage.
 Some techniques involve the use of trusts, while others do not.

 Marital Trusts.
 When a testator has a spouse and children, the type of trust most often utilized is a “marital trust”.
 In the broadest sense, a marital trust is any trust created primarily to benefit the spouse during the spouse’s lifetime.
 However, the term “marital trust” is ordinarily used (more narrowly) to refer to a trust that is required, by its terms, to distribute all of the net income earned on the trust’s assets to the spouse each year throughout the spouse’s lifetime.
 The spouse may or may not be given rights to the underlying trust assets (principal), but during the time the trust is in force, the trust assets cannot be distributed to persons other than the spouse.
-Usually, the testator’s intent is to benefit his/her children after the spouse’s death and so typically the ultimate beneficiaries of the underlying trust assets (principal) are the testator’s children.
+Usually, the testator’s intent is to benefit their children after the spouse’s death and so typically the ultimate beneficiaries of the underlying trust assets (principal) are the testator’s children.
 In those situations where a testator remarries and has children from a previous marriage, the goal of ultimately passing assets on to the children of the earlier marriage is likely to be a very important (possibly even the single most important) objective.

 Trust Terms

 Traditional Distribution Standards.
 As noted earlier, a marital trust is required to pay all of the trust’s income to the surviving spouse.
-In addition, the trust may (or may not) authorize the trustee to distribute the underlying trust “principal” (assets) to the spouse during his/her lifetime in order to provide for the spouse’s health, maintenance, and support.
+In addition, the trust may (or may not) authorize the trustee to distribute the underlying trust “principal” (assets) to the spouse during their lifetime in order to provide for the spouse’s health, maintenance, and support.
 When the spouse dies, the trust assets will typically be distributed to the testator’s children from the earlier marriage.
-Because the children are the “remainder” beneficiaries when the spouse dies, the more the spouse withdraws from the trust during his/her lifetime, the less there is to eventually distribute to the children.
+Because the children are the “remainder” beneficiaries when the spouse dies, the more the spouse withdraws from the trust during their lifetime, the less there is to eventually distribute to the children.
 This creates a conflict for the trustee who is obligated to invest the assets to produce income (for the spouse) as well as for growth of principal (for the children) and to also balance the surviving spouse’s need for principal with the interests of the remainder beneficiaries.
 If the spouse is given rights to the trust principal, it also puts the trust assets at risk should the surviving spouse need skilled nursing care, as the trustee would be required to use trust assets to pay nursing home costs.

 Designating Fiduciaries.
 After the testator has determined who gets what, when and how, then perhaps the next most important question is who will see to it that the testator’s wishes are carried out as stated.
 Specifically, who will be designated executor of the testator’s estate?
 Similarly, if the testator’s estate plan calls for creating any trusts, then who will be designated trustee of such trusts?
 Such questions are especially consequential in a remarriage context because of the naturally conflicting interests of the spouse and the children from the previous marriage.

 “In Terrorem” (No Contest) Clauses.
-The risk that a beneficiary may be dissatisfied with various aspects of the Will (e.g., provisions that the testator made for him/her) is all the more pronounced in a blended family situation.
+The risk that a beneficiary may be dissatisfied with various aspects of the Will (e.g., provisions that the testator made for them) is all the more pronounced in a blended family situation.
 A disgruntled beneficiary can greatly complicate an estate administration, exacerbate tensions among the affected parties and possibly even thwart the testator’s overall testamentary design.
 For that reason, where dissatisfaction is anticipated, testators will sometimes see fit to include an “in terrorem” clause (also sometimes called a “no contest” clause) in their Wills.
-The gist of such a clause is that a beneficiary who unsuccessfully contests a provision in the Will thereby forfeits the share of the estate to which he or she would otherwise be entitled.
+The gist of such a clause is that a beneficiary who unsuccessfully contests a provision in the Will thereby forfeits the share of the estate to which they would otherwise be entitled.

 Joint Revocable Trusts